We Spent Months Burning Incense (and Some Dinners) to Find the Best Air Purifiers for Smoke

 Air purifiers are labeled for specific room sizes, which are described in square feet.
 To find the size you need, calculate the square footage of a room by multiplying the length times the width.
 Another consideration to keep in mind when looking at room size coverage for air purifiers is the number of air changes per hour (ACH).
 This number shows how many times per hour the entire air volume of a room will be filtered.
 The U.S. Environmental Protection Agency (EPA) recommends an air purifier with an ACH of 4.8.

-As you look at product descriptions, you may notice that the rating may be shown for a different room size than the product’s “filters up to X square feet” statement, so be sure to read the fine print.
-For example, a general product description may indicate that an air purifier can be used for rooms up 1,000 square feet, but the air purifier may only offer one air change per hour at that room size, much lower than the EPA’s recommendation of 4.8.
-(Room size listed in the specs above allow for 4.8 to 5 ACH for the corresponding product; Molekule does not list ACH, however, only recommended room size.)
+As you look at product descriptions, you may notice that the rating may be shown for a room size different from the product’s “filters up to X square feet” statement, so be sure to read the fine print.
+For example, a general product description may indicate that an air purifier can be used for rooms up to 1,000 square feet, but the air purifier may only offer one air change per hour at that room size—much lower than the EPA’s recommendation of 4.8.

 Energy Star is a joint program of the EPA and the Department of Energy.
-The program’s goal is to help customers, businesses, and industries save money and protect the environment using energy-efficient products and practices.
+The program aims to help customers, businesses, and industries save money and protect the environment using energy-efficient products and practices.

-An Energy Star certification means that the unit uses less energy than standard products.
-These certified energy-efficient appliances usually have lower operating costs and create less air pollution than standard equipment.
+An Energy Star certification means the unit uses less energy than standard products.
+Certified energy-efficient appliances usually have lower operating costs and create less air pollution than standard equipment.
 Look for the blue Energy Star logo to find certified products.

-CARB develops programs to fight climate change; part of that initiative is certification for certain products, including portable indoor air cleaners.
+CARB develops programs to fight climate change, and part of that initiative is certification for products like portable indoor air cleaners.
 To be certified, an air cleaner must pass electrical safety tests and, for electronic cleaners, must not produce ozone greater than 0.050 parts per million (50 ppb).

 Electronic air cleaners refer to products that include electric air-cleaning technology, such as ionizers or devices with ultraviolet light components.
 Mechanical air cleaners, on the other hand, only use physical filtration, and as such, produce no ozone.